At-A-Glance

 1. Move "Shop" link under "Fan Zone" or give it a more prominent placement.

 By observing the click paths, we saw that three participants hovered over 'FAN ZONE,' suggesting they expected 'Shop' to be there.
-This indicates a mismatch between the users’ mental model and the website’s structure — violating the heuristic “match between system and the real world.”
+This indicates a mismatch between the users’ mental model and the website’s structure, which violates the heuristic “match between system and the real world.”
 To address this, we relocated the shop items under the 'FAN ZONE' category.

 Shop Placement Recommendation